5 Classic Trainers

 Football’s always been about the culture, the things that mean even when the game’s shite there’s still a good reason for going to the match.

 Music, clothes, trainers and football.
 They’re always been inextricably linked in my mind.
 Each enriches the other.
-I like them them and I like speaking about them.
-We caught up with some liked-minded souls and asked them about their all-time favourite trainers.
+I like them and I like speaking about them.
+We caught up with some like-minded souls and asked them about their all-time favourite trainers.

 Peter O’Toole: Illustrator

 Peter O’Toole is a freelance illustrator & graphic designer who has worked with the likes of Nike, Clarks Originals and Casual Co.

 By night, Pete is a Huddersfield Town fan and it’s safe to say he’s a wee bit excited for their first appearance in this season’s top flight.

 “My favourite shoe of all time has to be the 2005 issue adidas Hawaii.

 I know what your thinking, yes I’m an OG fan too, but my choice is based on style and comfort; fashion and function.
 You can’t traipse around London in a pair of OG adidas without getting your feet cut to shreds or your soles coming unstuck.
 A lot of shoes I’ve been into since I started collecting a few years before this incarnation of the Hawaii model came out were of the ‘flat- footed’ variety; a casual staple.
 For me the Hawaii epitomises a great OG shape with added modern comforts.